GulDilin/guldilin/README.md

 <hr>

 ### Support
-If some of my repositories was useful, you can support me:
+If some of my repositories were useful, you can support me:

 <img alt="Sber" width="200px" src="./img/money-card.png" />